 It is your right to deposit your money into your own account.
 However, the structure of the account does not convert the funds to a non-marital asset.
 Your income and her income are considered marital property regardless of how the account is set up.
 Similar to a vehicle purchased during the...Read more »

 If it is your wife's cell phone and your wife's vehicle, then the answer would be yes it would be fraudulent as you would not have the authority to interfere with her contract with her cell phone provider or transfer legal title in her vehicle.
-If there is a court order requiring you to pay these...Read more »
+If there is a court order requiring you to...Read more »

 My parents have been divorced a long time ago.
 My mother has a legally binding agreement that states she will receive a percentage of my father's retirement funds.
-He has not paid her anything since child support(2003), she's been scared of him because of the physical abuse from him in the past,...
+He has not paid her anything since child support(2003), she's been scared of him because of the physical abuse from him in...
 Read more »

 In all likelihood she will need to enforce the Judgment in the same state as the divorce judgment.
 If she is dealing with retirement funds, then a qualified domestic relations order (QDRO) or Division of Benefits Order should have been referenced within the divorce decree and drafted shortly...Read more »